SAFETY TIPS FOR HOLIDAY TRAVEL: WHAT YOU NEED TO KNOW (2025 UPDATE)

 - Turn your wheels from side to side.
 Rock the car back and forth to get traction.

 - Go slow.
-If your tires are spinning, giving it more gas will only dig you deeper.
+If your tires are spinning, giving it more gas will dig you deeper.

-- If you get out, keep going slow and easy.
+If you get out, go slow and easy.
 You just got unstuck; you don’t need to get stuck a second time.

 Photo by Jantine Doornbos on Unsplash